adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Ensuring the equivalence of those identities can be represented as (assuming alice and bob are PSU):

 ```
-alice@fintech -> alice@tpp -> alice@aspsp where alice refers to the same natural person (resp. online banking account) in all those realms.
+alice@fintech ==> alice@tpp ==> alice@aspsp

+// Where alice@fintech ==> alice@tpp neans The person identified at the FinTechApi as alice@fintech
+// owns the necessary credentials used to identify at the ConsentAuthorisationApi as alice@tpp

 ```
 This is the most challenging task to be solved by this framework.
-This is, the integrity of the OpenBanking solution is broken when following equivalences are achieved:
+This is, the integrity of the OpenBanking solution is broken when security breaches can be used to compromise equivalences like:

 ```
-bob@fintech -> alice@tpp -> alice@aspsp
+bob@fintech ==> alice@tpp ==> alice@aspsp
+// although in reality  bob@fintech =/=> alice@tpp

 ```
 In this case bob identifies with the FinTechApi (as bob@fintech) but manipulates alice to identify with the ConsentAuthorisationApi and provide her consent for the requested banking service.

 ```

-bob@fintech -> bob@tpp -> alice@aspsp
+bob@fintech ==> bob@tpp ==> alice@aspsp
+// although in reality  bob@tpp =/=> alice@aspsp

 ```
 In this case bob identifies with the FinTechApi and the ConsentAuthorisationApi but manipulates alice to identify with the OnlieBankingApi and provide her consent for the requested banking service.

-The biggest challenge we will be facing is to make sure that:
+The biggest challenge we will be facing is to make sure:
-- In case of an SCA redirect/oauth/decoupled, the natural person (online banking account) that provides a consent at the OnlineBankingApi of the ASPSP (alice@aspsp) is also the one that initiated the underlying banking service at the FinTech (alice@fintech)
+- In case of an SCA redirect/oauth/decoupled, the natural person (online banking account) that provides a consent at the OnlineBankingApi of the ASPSP (alice@aspsp) is also the one that initiated the underlying banking service at the FinTech (alice@fintech).
+Whereby "__is also the one__" is equivalent to "__owns the necessary credentials__".
 - In case of an SCA embedded, the natural person (online banking account) that provides her consent at the TTP ConsentAuthorisationApi (alice@tpp) is also the one that initiated the underlying banking service at the FinTechApi interface (alice@fintech).
+Whereby "__is also the one__" is equivalent to "__owns the necessary credentials__".

 #### Step-1: Identify PSU at the FinTechApi
 We always expect the PSU to be identified at the FinTechApi interface.
-So we assume that the psu-id@fintech is know.
+So we assume that the psu-id@fintech is known.
 The integrity of the rest of the framework relys on the capability of the FinTech to protect the session associating the PSU to the FinTechApi.

 The service request itself is always initiated by the FinTechApi.
 Before initiation, we assume that the PSU (alice) has signed into the FinTechApi and her identity is known to the FinTechApi and thus associated with the service request forwarded to the TppBankingApi.

 #### Step-2: Store psu-id@fintech with the ConsentAuthorizationSession
-While processing a service request, if the TppBankingApi notice that the service request is not covered by a consent (either as a result of pre-checking the consent or from an error return by the OpenBankingApi), the TppBankingApi will trigger a new ConsentAuthorizationSession.
+While processing a service request, if the TppBankingApi notices that the service request is not covered by a consent (either as a result of pre-checking the consent or from an error returned by the OpenBankingApi), the TppBankingApi will trigger a new ConsentAuthorizationSession.

 Starting a new ConsentAuthorizationSession, we require the TppBankingApi to store the identity of service requesting PSU alice@fintech with the ConsentAuthorizationSession record before initiating a redirect to the ConsentAuthorisationApi.